juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 == OPRFs
 The protocol utilizes OPRFs based on 2HashDH as defined by Jarecki _et al._ @JKK14.
 These operations are performed over the Ristretto255 group @Valence_Grigg_Hamburg_Lovecruft_Tankersley_Valsorda_2023 and utilize the SHA-512 hashing algorithm @Hansen_Eastlake_2011.

+== SSS
+The protocol relies on a secret-sharing scheme to ensure a _Realm_ does not gain access to the user's secret.
+We utilize the scheme defined by Shamir @Shamir_1979 over the Ristretto255 group @Valence_Grigg_Hamburg_Lovecruft_Tankersley_Valsorda_2023.

+=== T-OPRFs
+The protocol utilizes T-OPRFs based on 2HashTDH as defined by Jarecki _et al._ @JKKX17.
+These operations are performed over the Ristretto255 group @Valence_Grigg_Hamburg_Lovecruft_Tankersley_Valsorda_2023 and utilize the SHA-512 hashing algorithm @Hansen_Eastlake_2011.

 == Robust OPRFs with ZKPs
 The protocol utilizes ZKPs to allow a client to verify the server used a specific private key during the execution of the protocol.
-Our implementation of these proofs specifically utilizes a Chaum-Pedersen DLEQ proof with a Fiat-Shamir transform, as defined on page 10 of the paper written by Jarecki _et al._ @JKK14.
+Our implementation of these proofs specifically utilizes a Chaum-Pedersen DLEQ with a Fiat-Shamir transform, as defined by Jarecki _et al._ @JKK14.
+These operations are performed over the Ristretto255 group @Valence_Grigg_Hamburg_Lovecruft_Tankersley_Valsorda_2023 and utilize the SHA-512 hashing algorithm @Hansen_Eastlake_2011.

-== Public Key Signature
+== DSA
 The protocol utilizes a cryptographic signature to validate the public key used by each _realm_.
 We utilize Edwards-curve Digital Signature Algorithm (EdDSA) @Josefsson_Liusvaara_2017.

-== SSS
-The protocol relies on a secret-sharing scheme to ensure a _Realm_ does not gain access to the user's secret.
-We utilize the scheme defined by Shamir @Shamir_1979 using scalar math over Curve25519.

 == KDF
 The protocol relies on a _KDF_ function to add entropy to the user's _PIN_.
 When an expensive _KDF_ is utilized, this provides an additional layer of protection for low entropy PINs if a _threshold_ of realms were to be compromised.
 For this reason, we utilize _Argon2_ @Biryukov_Dinu_Khovratovich_2015.